Seat reservations

 • Choose your preferred one.

-The website will prompt you to enter any seating references (e.g., Aisle or Window, Upper or Lower Deck on double-decker trains) or choose your seat from a seat map for some Italian trains.
+The website will prompt you to enter any seating references (e.g., Aisle or Window, Upper or Lower Deck on double-decker trains).

 • Choose a delivery method (“Print-at-home” or “Mobile ticket”).